SebLague/Blender-Shortcuts/README.md

 X - brings up delete menu.
 Z - toggle wireframe/solid shading.

+Pressing X or Y or Z while using tool such as grab/rotate/scale, will constrain the transform to that axis.
 Ctrl + R - loopcut tool (cursor position determines location, orientation of cut.
 Use scrollwheel to increase/decrease number of cuts).
 Shift + D - duplicate selection.